ideal-lab5/idn-sdk/contracts/README.md

 ## Current Contracts

-- **idn-client**: A client library for interacting with the Ideal Network services via XCM, focusing on randomness subscriptions.
+- **idn-client-contract-lib**: A client library for interacting with the Ideal Network services via XCM, focusing on randomness subscriptions.
-- **example-consumer**: An example contract that demonstrates how to use the idn-client library to subscribe to and receive randomness.
+- **idn-example-consumer-contract**: An example contract that demonstrates how to use the idn-client-contract-lib library to subscribe to and receive randomness.

 ## IDN Client Library

-The `idn-client` library provides functionality for interacting with the Ideal Network's IDN Manager pallet through XCM.
+The `idn-client-contract-lib` library provides functionality for interacting with the Ideal Network's IDN Manager pallet through XCM.
 This allows contracts on other parachains to subscribe to and receive randomness from the Ideal Network.

 ### Features